Gag Play

 In practice

 Gag play is usually framed within a dominant/submissive or bondage scene, where silencing heightens the power exchange and the receiving partner's feeling of being controlled.
-Common implements range from soft cloth, scarf, or tape gags through to ball gags, bit gags, and over-the-mouth restraints, and the practice is frequently layered with restraint, role-play, or other sensory elements.
+It is frequently layered with restraint, role-play, or other sensory elements.
 Expression spans a wide spectrum, from light and largely symbolic use to more immersive scenes.
 Because a gagged person cannot speak a verbal safeword, negotiation of limits and a reliable non-verbal signal (a dropped object, a hand gesture, or a humming pattern) typically precede any session.

 Psychology